JMDKC/artangled-hugo/content/posts/2025-07-13-jarman-wilkinson-black.md

 The jagged edges are the whole point.
 On my second quick tour around the works, I noticed the occasional livid red undertow in the black waves of paint.
 Like blood.

-The monotony (literally so) of these paintings meant I didn’t stay much longer than that.
-Walking back down the stairs and into the sunshine, my sympathies were with the posh bored kid.
+The monotone misery of the work on show meant I didn’t stay much longer than that.
+Although, when walking back down the stairs and into the sunshine, and the spell broke, it seemed like I had been up there for 10 hours.

 _Derek Jarman: The Black Paintings: A Chronology.
 Part I 1984 - 1987 is at Amanda Wilkinson (London).
 06 June - 11 July 2025_